CrazyTim/tic-tac-toe/README.md

 - Show each player's running score
 - Highlight the winning squares
 - Display a message about the result being a draw
+- Show a single undo button, instead of one for each turn

 ## To Do

-- Single undo button, instead of one for each move
 - Split react components into their own files